kmmv/DatingApp/015AddingLikesFunctionality.md

 *.
 On the API implement GetLike on the DatingRepository *.
 On the UserController implement the LikeUser HttpPost method *.
 Test on PostMan

+Now we have to find the users who have liked / or liked by the current user

+lab 155 Retrieving the list of users liked and liked by user
+***
+* Goto API add likees and likers to the UserParams
+*. goto DatingRepository, add private method GetUserLikes *. on the GetUSers add if (userParams.Likers)